 All Seminary Support recipients must maintain satisfactory progress toward their degrees based on their program of study (full-time/ part-time).

 Aid is based on enrollment.
 Full-time students must maintain 8-10 courses per year, part-time students, 4 courses per year.
 Larger course loads will not warrant an increase in aid and students who drop below their awarded enrollment will have their aid reduced.

 All financial aid decisions are made by the Financial Aid Committee.

 Urban Theological Institute (UTI) Scholarships

 Black Church (UTI) Concentration students are eligible for a number of scholarships.
+These include: